 \end{lm} \begin{proof} Let $\alpha^*_i$ be the dual basis and let $u:=\sum_i \langle u, \alpha_i\rangle \alpha^*_i,$ and $v:=\sum_j \langle v, \alpha_j\rangle \alpha^*_j$.
 Therefore, Notice that $\eta_{ij}=\langle \alpha_i, \alpha_j\rangle $ and $\eta^{ij}=\langle \alpha^*_i, \alpha^*_j\rangle $.
 The right hand side is precisely $u\otimes v\cap \sum_{ij}\eta^{ij}\alpha_i\otimes \alpha_j.$ \end{proof}

-Now, we prove Axioms~C2 and~C3.
 Let $\alpha_i \in \ch_{\gamma_i}$ and let $\Gamma$ denote the $W$-graph of either the tree (two vertices, of genus $g_1$ and $g_2$, respectively, with $k_1$ and $k_2$ tails, respectively, and one separating edge) or of the loop (one vertex of genus $g-1$ with $k$ tails and one edge) where the $i$th tail is decorated with the group element $\gamma_i$.

 Let $\hGamma$ denote the ``cut" version of the graph $\Gamma$.
-Note that the data given do not determine a decoration of the edge, so $\Gamma$ and $\hGamma$ are really sums over all choices $\Gamma_{\gamma}$ or $\hGamma_{\gamma}$ decorated with $\gamma\in G$ on the edge.
+Note that the data given do not determine a decoration of the edge, so $\Gamma$ and $\hGamma$ are really sums over all choices $\Gamma_{\g}$ or $\hGamma_{\g}$ decorated with $\g\in G$ on the edge.

-Using the notation of the composition axiom (\ref{ax:cutting}), we have the following commutative diagram for each $\gamma$.
+Using the notation of the composition axiom (\ref{ax:cutting}), we have the following commutative diagram for each $\g$.

-And summing over all $\gamma\in G$, we have the following.
+And summing over all $\g\in G$, we have the following.

 We have $\rho = i\circ \hat{\rho}$.
 In the second diagram, note that the square is not Cartesian.
-In fact, by Propositions~\ref{prp:ramif-tree} and~\ref{prp:ramif-loop}, it fails to be Cartesian by a factor of $|\gamma|$ on each term.
-Lemma~\ref{lm:RamifCover} applies, and so we have
+In fact, by Propositions~\ref{prp:ramif-tree} and~\ref{prp:ramif-loop}, it fails to be Cartesian by a factor of $|\langle\g\rangle|$ on each term.